cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 It boils down to what I consider the 2 killer features of emacs.
 Out of the box, emacs provides (1) `compilation-mode` and (2) `dired`, which are by themselves complete game-changers if you've never used tools like them.

 Within a few keystrokes I can run `.bat` or `.sh` build scripts directly from a buffer I quickly brought up, view compiler errors ***with syntax highlighting(!)*** and then ***just jump to the corresponding lines instantly*** by navigating there with the keys.
 Add to that quick nav of files, buffers manipulation, multiple windows.
 Emacs, rather than replace the traditional terminal workflow, organically enhances it in ways that just make sense.
 Although I still tend to use the eshell for git ops, magit looks like it'll be the (3)rd killer feature to add to the list, once I learn it and get it into my daily workflow.
 But again, it's the way emacs does it.
 Just too damn swaggy.
+Rizz off the charts.
+Stealing aura left and right fr fr.

 I've seen the (e)light, and speaking of which, have found emacs to be ***blazingly*** fast, again, across windows, wsl2 and linux.
 I had heard faint whispers of the it being slow prior to using it myself, but never actually expected it to be as snappy as it is - although there should be no surpise there given at it's core is a c engine.
-Might also be my lightweight config - which I shall share now without fruther ado (`gruber-dark` theme incase you're interested btw):
+Might also be my lightweight config - which I shall share now without fruther ado:

 ```
 (tool-bar-mode 0)